dstefaniapaniagua/primer-portfolio/README.md

 Hi!
 It's my updated portfolio and I will continue adding more projects.

-### How  to see the proyect?
+### How  to see my proyects?

-Click  the next link: https://unruffled-ride-70fa33.netlify.app/
+Click  the next link: https://deborapaniagua.netlify.app/